aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the shape's vertical offset from its lower right corner row.
+Gets the shape's vertical offset from its lower right corner row.
 The range of value is 0 to 256.

 ```
 if (shape.getLowerDeltaY() == 3)